 Street Skills (also called Traffic Skills 101 by the League of American Bicyclists) is a series of three informative, fun and FREE classes!
 All levels of riders (age 16 +) are welcome; non riders can join too!

-Part 1: Get Your Bike Ready to Ride!
+Part 1: Get Your Bike Ready to Ride! (no bike needed)

 Learn all the important aspects of basic and responsible bike usage: fixing flats, ABC quick check, bike fit and some safety considerations.